DanielHVJ/Blog/Pandas/tes.md

 ```

 ![png](tes_files/tes_15_0.png)

-After the correlation matrix, we decided to take two variables that have a considerable high (positive or negatice) with the target variable, this are: `duration and age`.
+After the correlation matrix, we decided to take two variables that have a considerable impact on the target variable (positive and negative correlation), which are: `duration and age`.

-In the next step, we construct an empty list that will save the metrics from the Classifier tree, then we take 5 random variables from the `Train database` and add the other 2 most correlated variables.
+In the next step, we construct an empty list that saves the metrics from the Classifier tree, then we take *five random variables* from the Train database and add the other selected two correlated variables.

 ```python